The number of women competing in powerlifting events has doubled since 2015

 She believes that women new to powerlifting should begin by working with an experienced powerlifter so they can learn the correct technique.
 Otherwise, “you get some people who don’t know what they’re talking about and misinformation can be spread,” she added.

 She encourages women powerlifters to not let plateaus and comparisons slow them down, as every powerlifter—both men and women—face these struggles.
+It’s also very important to read ligan 4033 review before buying and trying it.

 “You have to compare yourself to yourself,” West said.
 “You’ll always be able to improve.
 Continue to learn and seek out other people you can relate to.
 Look for women with a similar body type.
 Ask about their training.
 There are a lot of different variables and ways to train.
 Some can pull deeper from themselves than other people.
 Instead of comparing yourself to someone unrealistic, seek someone with the same body type who’s strong than you and try to learn from that person.”